Rust web frameworks have subpar error reporting

 generated by the error!

-There's another variation of this approach: you return the same error type (e.g. ApiError
+There's another variation of this approach: you return the same error type (e.g. ApiError) from

 all your extractors, request handlers and middlewares.
 The two approaches are fundamentally equivalent.